effertz/arBlee_tutorial_testrun/README.md

 **Augmented Reality AR** is reality augmented (or enhanced) with virtual items.
 Unity Editor provides a special module to support AR: AR Foundation.
 [What is Unity AR Foundation?](https://www.youtube.com/watch?v=FGh7f-PaGQc) is a very good tutorial about AR in Unity.
 It also shows how to **setup AR in Unity** and how to **create markers in AR**, which is the first step to be able to place a character of your choice into the environment around you.

 I'm strongly relaying on the AR Tutorial, but not following it completely.
-Therefore, feel free to watch it, it is very helpful, but for the app we are creating, follow the steps described below:
+Therefore, feel free to watch it, it is very helpful, but for the app we are creating, follow the steps described below.

 First, we will **setup AR components** in your project: